-Any UV ray from the sun will darken your sunspots.
+Any UV ray from the sun will darken your sun spots.
 Yes, that means that even the sun that comes through windows, that bounces off cement or water, or that passes through clouds will worsen your sunspots.

-No, tanning-bed UV rays will cause sunspot on skin too.
-In fact, tanning-bed “freckles” as they are called, are often more numerous on the skin than the sunspot sun freckles from natural UV light.
+No, tanning-bed UV rays will cause sun spots on skin too.
+In fact, tanning-bed ‘freckles’ as they are called, are often more numerous on the skin than the sunspot sun freckles from natural UV light.
 They also, in my opinion, have a really unnatural look, which means that when I do a skin exam I can usually tell if my patient has had tanning bed exposure.
 Think of the cause and effect this way,

-any UV Ray exposure = sunspots!
+UV Ray exposure + Your Skin = Sun Spots!

-Eventually all of the parts of your skin that are exposed to the sun will develop sunspots.
+Eventually all of the parts of your skin that are exposed to the sun will develop sun spots.
 The shaded areas have fewer or none.
-To see this, find someone with sunspots on their arms.
+To see this, find someone with sun spots on their arms.
 Look at the outer side of the arm and compare it to the underside.
-There are usually many more sunspots – both small and large – on the outer side of the arm than on the sun-protected underside.
+There are usually many more sun spots – both small and large – on the outer side of the arm than on the sun-protected underside.

-It’s safest to have an annual skin exam done by a dermatologist if your skin has a number of sunspots.
-In addition, your skin will have a unique “style” or pattern to its sunspots and your dermatologist can teach you how to better tell the difference between your sunspots, your other age spots and skin cancer.
+It’s safest to have an annual skin exam done by a dermatologist if your skin has a number of sun spots.
+In addition, your skin will have a unique ‘style’ or pattern to its sunspots and your dermatologist can teach you how to better tell the difference between your sun spots, your other age spots and skin cancer.
 Once you know this information, you can then do your own monthly skin exams with more confidence.

-What exactly are sunspots on the skin?
+What exactly are sun spots on the skin?

-Sunspots on skin are a focal increase of skin pigment called melanin; because of UV exposure, the pigment-making cells, called melanocytes, produced excess pigment in just one spot instead of uniformly across your skin surface.
+- Sun spots on skin are a focal increase of skin pigment called melanin; because of UV exposure, the pigment-making cells, called melanocytes, produced excess pigment in just one spot instead of uniformly across your skin surface.

 Moles and melanoma, on the other hand, have an increase in number of the actual melanocyte cells.
 In the case of moles, these melanocytes are not cancerous.
 In the case of melanoma, the melanocytes are cancerous.
 The cancerous cells of melanoma can spread all over the body and kill.

-When you are looking at brown spots on your skin it is not always easy to tell the difference between a sunspot, a mole, and a melanoma with the human eye.
+When you are looking at brown spots on your skin it is not always easy to tell the difference between a sun spot, a mole, and a melanoma with the human eye.
 This is why doctors sometimes have to perform biopsies of brown skin spots to make an exact diagnosis.
 A biopsy is a procedure where either the entire brown spot or part of it is cut out and examined with a microscope.
 It allows the doctor to clearly see what’s going on under the skin to determine if the brown spot is made up of only skin pigment or if there is also an increase in the pigment producing cells called melanocytes.

 I’ll talk about that in the next post.

-Don’t miss the other posts in this dermatology series on sun spots – cause and cure:
+Don’t miss the other 3 posts in this dermatology series on sun spots – cause and cure:

 Photo attribution: Thanks and gratitude to © Laura Doss/Corbis